ebenz99/Kubernetes-Playground/gke/README.md

 `gcloud compute disks create <diskname> --size=<number-of-gigs> --zone=<zoneNOTREGION>`

-3. Create a nfs provisioner that will allocate and bind your PVC `helm install kf stable/nfs-server-provisioner --set=persistence.enabled=true,persistence.storageClass=standard,persistence.size=10Gi`
+3. Create a nfs provisioner that will allocate and bind your PVC `helm3 install kf stable/nfs-server-provisioner --set=persistence.enabled=true,persistence.storageClass=standard,persistence.size=10Gi`.
+For more info, go to https://github.com/helm/charts/tree/master/stable/nfs-server-provisioner.

 4. Make sure your nfs storageclass now exists with `kubectl get sc`

 5. Create a configmap using the `create-config-map.sh`.
 Your `zone` can be found from the zone you specified when creating your cluster, the `PROJECTID` can be found from `gcloud projects list`, the `clusterid` is found with `gcloud container clusters list`, and the keypath is the path to your kubeconfig file, which in most cases is `~/.kube/config`.
 Run this to create the mapping.

-6. Edit your helm `values.yaml` such that `NewLocalPVC` is disabled and `ExistingLocalPVC` is enabled.
-Set the name equal to the nfs-provisioned PVC that displays from `kubectl get pvc`.
+6. Edit your helm `values.yaml` such that `NewLocalPVC` is enabled and `ExistingLocalPVC` is disabled.
+Give it some memory, and make sure the `StorageClass` is `nfs`.
+This allows for the creation of a PVC with `RWX` access, which is necessary for multiple pods to write to memory.
+Run with `helm3 install nf nextflow-api`

 7. Use `kubectl get services` to find the external IP and port of your service, and you're good to go!